-The practice had a comprehensive programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided.
+The practice had a comprehensive programme of quality improvement activity and routinely reviewed the effectiveness and appropriateness of the care provided such as the provision of in-house podiatry and retinal screening.
+Where appropriate, clinicians took part in local and national improvement initiatives such as Falls Prevention Service and Hospital Admission Avoidance Schemes.

-The most recent published Quality Outcome Framework (QOF) results were 98% of the total number of points available compared with the clinical commissioning group (CCG) average of 96% and national average of 95%.
-The overall exception reporting rate was 11 % this was comparable with the CCG average of 9.2% a national average of 9.9%.
-(QOF is a system intended to improve the quality of general practice and reward good practice.
-Exception reporting is the removal of patients from QOF calculations where, for example, the patients decline or do not respond to invitations to attend a review of their condition or when a medicine is not appropriate.)
-The practice was not an outlier for any indicators.
+The most recent published QOF results were 98% of the total number of points available which is 4.2% higher than the CCG average and 2.7% higher than the national average.
+The overall exception reporting rate was 7% compared with a national average of 3%.
+(Exception reporting is the removal of patients from QOF calculations where, for example, the patients decline or do not respond to invitations to attend a review of their condition or when a medicine is not appropriate.)